Best PlayStation Now games for PS4 and PC

 The future of gaming could very well be in the cloud, as Google’s Stadia and Microsoft’s Project xCloud suggest.
-But it’s also part of the present, with services like PlayStation Now and Xbox Game Pass.
+But it’s also part of the present, which is why it's time to round-up the best PlayStation Now games for PS4 and PC.

 Sony’s PlayStation Now lets you access a library of some 750 games on your PS4 or PC for just £12.99 a month.
 If you’re using Sony’s current console you can download those games to make the experience a little smoother, but the default will have you streaming the gaming content over a decent enough internet connection.